by Susan Flantzer

 After her husband’s death, Eleanor of England, Eleanor’s mother, organized a defense of Dover Castle against royalist troops, but in October 1265, the castle was taken by her nephew Edward, Prince of Wales (the future King Edward I).
 Eleanor of England’s possessions were confiscated by the Crown and she was exiled to France with her 13-year-old daughter Eleanor de Montfort.
 She sought refuge at a de Montfort stronghold, Montargis Abbey, founded by her husband’s sister Amicia de Montfort.
 With the influence of King Louis IX of France, King Henry III paid his sister compensation for her confiscated lands and goods in 1367.
 Eleanor of England lived the rest of her life as a nun at Montargis Abbey where she died on April 13, 1375, at the age of 60 and was buried.
 Her daughter Eleanor de Monfort remained with her mother until her death.

 In 1265, a marriage contract had been concluded for a marriage between Eleanor de Montfort and Llywelyn ap Gruffudd, Prince of Wales.
 In 1275, Llywelyn ap Gruffudd, Prince of Wales and Eleanor de Montfort were married by proxy.
 While making her way from France to Wales by ship, Eleanor de Monfort was captured by agents of her first cousin King Edward I of England.
-She was held prisoner at Windsor Castle for nearly three years and was finally released in 1278 following the signing of the Treaty of Aberconwy between King Edward I of England and Llywelyn ap Gruffydd, Prince of Wales.
+She was held prisoner at Windsor Castle for nearly three years.
+Eleanor was finally released in 1278 following the signing of the Treaty of Aberconwy between King Edward I of England and Llywelyn ap Gruffydd, Prince of Wales.
 On October 13, 1278, the feast day of Saint Edward the Confessor, King of England, Llywelyn ap Gruffydd, Prince of Wales and Eleanor de Monfort were married in person at Worcester Cathedral in England with King Edward I giving the bride away and paying for the wedding feast.

 Eleanor and Llywelyn ap Gruffydd had one child, a daughter Gwenllian ferch Llywelyn, also known as Gwenllian of Wales, born at the Palace of Aber Garth Celyn in Gwynedd, Wales.
 Sadly, Eleanor died due to childbirth complications on June 19, 1282, aged 29 – 30.
 She was buried at Llanfaes Friary which had been founded by Llywelyn the Great, the grandfather of Llywelyn ap Gruffudd, in memory of his wife Joan, Lady of Wales, an illegitimate daughter of King John of England and Eleanor’s aunt, in the now vanished medieval town of Llanfaes, Anglesey, Wales.

 On December 11, 1282, five months after the birth of his daughter Gwenllian and the death of his wife Eleanor, Llywelyn ap Gruffydd, Prince of Wales was one of 3,000 Welshmen killed at the Battle of Orewin Bridge near Builth Wells, Wales.
 He was ambushed, horribly murdered, and beheaded.
 His head was sent to London for public display, and it is thought that the rest of his body was interred at Cwmhir Abbey in Abbeycwmhir, Wales.
-On October 3, 1283, Llywelyn ap Gruffydd’s brother and successor Dafydd ap Gruffydd, Prince of Wales (Unofficial Royalty article coming) was brutally executed in Shrewsbury, England on the orders of King Edward I of England.
+On October 3, 1283, Llywelyn ap Gruffydd’s brother and successor Dafydd ap Gruffydd, Prince of Wales was brutally executed in Shrewsbury, England on the orders of King Edward I of England.
 Dafydd ap Gruffydd was the first prominent person in recorded history to have been hanged, drawn, and quartered.
 His head was placed on a pole in the Tower of London near the head of his brother Llywelyn.
 The days of an independent Wales were over.
 King Edward I of England had completed a conquest of Wales that resulted in his annexation of the Principality of Wales.

 King Edward I of England wanted to make sure that there were no more claimants to the Welsh throne.
-Gwenllian ferch Llywelyn, the infant daughter of Eleanor de Monfrot and Llywelyn ap Gruffydd, along with Gwenllian’s first cousin Gwladys ferch Dafydd, Dafydd ap Gruffydd’s young daughter, were confined for life in remote convents in Lincolnshire, England, and never allowed freedom.
+Gwenllian ferch Llywelyn, the infant daughter of Eleanor de Monfrot and Llywelyn ap Gruffydd and Gwenllian’s first cousin Gwladys ferch Dafydd, Dafydd ap Gruffydd’s young daughter, were confined for life in remote convents in Lincolnshire, England, and never allowed freedom.
 Gwenllian died in 1337 and Gwladys died circa 1336.
 Dafydd ap Gruffydd’s two young sons 15-year-old Llywelyn ap Dafydd and 7-year-old Owain ap Dafydd, also Gwenllian’s first cousins, were imprisoned for the rest of their lives at Bristol Castle in England.
 Much of the time they were kept in cages.
 Llywelyn died in 1287 while Owain was last reported to be alive in 1325 when he would have been in his fifties.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.